Service Calls

 We respond the next business day to schedule.
 Most non-emergency calls get a visit within the week.
 Emergencies (sparking, smoke, water in the equipment) jump the line.
 Turn the system off at the disconnect and call us.

-Do you work on systems you didn’t install?
+Do you work on systems somebody else put in?

 That’s most of our service calls.
 Brand doesn’t matter.
 If it’s solar and it’s broken, we’ll look at it.